CS272-S25/p5/README.md

 EduEssentials is a HTML/CSS/JavaScript e-commerce website project designed to provide students with an organized and functional platform to browse and explore essential school supplies for college.
 This project simulates a realistic online shopping experience for items related to technology, general school supplies, and accessories.

 # Purpose
 The purpose of this project is to focus on building a website using HTML/CSS/JS.
+We implemented interactive features such as filtering, dynamic content updates, and used the fetch() API to load real product data from an external source on the homepage and Chersa's Tech page.

 # Expectations
 Groups will collaboratively choose the specific domain, focus, and content of their HTML/CSS/JS website but, at a minimum, it will include...